FridaWikell/kalmar-stadsmission/README.md

 ## Introduction

 Kalmar Stadsmission is a site that hopes to get people to sign up to become a volunteer at the non-profit organisation Kalmar Stadsmission.
-It shows the possibiities in doing something that will give you a meaning in your life, and at the same time help someone in need.
+It shows the possibiities of doing something that will give you a meaning in your life, and at the same time help someone in need.

 ## Table of Contents